 Use this unique art form to build your students' media-literacy skills.

-Like many of you, I've been thinking a lot lately about how we can better prepare students to be thoughtful, responsible, and critical consumers and creators.
+Like many of you, I've done a lot of thinking about how we can better prepare students to be thoughtful, responsible, and critical consumers and creators.
 While I don't have all the answers, I've come to one conclusion: Media-literacy education must deal with YouTube.
-Ninety-one percent of teens use YouTube.
-That's 30 percent more than use Snapchat (61 percent), the next closest social media competitor, and even more than use tech we think of as ubiquitous, like Gmail (79 percent).
+According to a 2019 Common Sense study, 88% of teens use YouTube.
+And despite the fact that YouTube says it is only for those age 13 or older, 76% of 8- to 12-year-olds say they use the site as well.

 I've come to one conclusion: Media-literacy education must deal with YouTube.